 Kunal Kohli’s masterful direction

 Kohli also spreads his dialogues in a way that you tend to remember them when they are (often) repeated multiple times in the narrative.
-Some of Kohli’s closures might look simplistic on papers but with the way that he stages them, it is safe to say that we end up buying the film’s progressive yet balanced idea on love, marriage, ambitions, family and a lot more.
+Some of Kohli’s closures might look simplistic on paper but with the way he stages them, it is safe to say that we end up buying the film’s progressive yet balanced idea on love, marriage, ambitions, family, and more.

 Having watched it numerous times over the years, I must reiterate how the twinkle in my eyes remains the same every time Rhea and Karan discover nuances of their friendship.
-Times indeed have changed but the values that Hum Tum stood for are still intact.
-A special film for a generation of Hindi cinema lovers, I reckon!
+Times indeed have changed, but the values that Hum Tum stood for are still intact.
+It is a special film for a generation of Hindi cinema lovers, I reckon!

 ALSO READ: When ‘Salaam Namaste’ made our hearts go “mmmm….”